nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 }
 ```

-Don't forget to register you just created service provider in `config/app.php`
+Don't forget to register your new service provider in `config/app.php`:

 ```php
 'providers' => [